nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 radial gradient definition (which is used for _Postscript_ and for _Java_) to a radial gradient in PostScript.
 The commands **np** and **rg** are just used internally.

-On the other hand, for the conversion to _Java_ the same commands are defined in order to transform them in a _Java_ class.
+On the other hand, for the conversion to _Java_ the same commands are defined in order to transform them into a _Java_ class.

 ```
 	/outfile1 (C:\\Users\\Java\\ExclamationIcon\\src\\com\\ExclamationIcon.java) (w) file def